kube-burner/kube-burner/docs/measurements.md

 metricsEndpoints:
 - indexer:
     type: local
+    alias: local-indexer
 - indexer:
     type: opensearch
     defaultIndex: kube-burner
     esServers: ["https://opensearch.domain:9200"]
+    alias: os-indexer
 global:
   measurements:
   - name: podLatency
-    timeseriesIndexer: 1
+    timeseriesIndexer: local-indexer
-    quantilesIndexer: 2
+    quantilesIndexer: os-indexer
 ```

 With the configuration snippet above, the measurement `podLatency` would use the local indexer for timeseries metrics and opensearch for the quantile metrics.
+The value of these two fields is `all` by default.